 Feeling stressed is not going to help in any areas of your life.
 Chronic stress is toxic and leads to inflammation, insomnia and health issues.
 The best way to reduce stress is to have a daily meditation or mindfulness practice.
 It needn’t take a lot of time.
 Simply set aside 10-20 minutes a day for relaxation.

 Whether it’s walking, cycling, swimming or yoga, find something you like to do and do it at least a few times a week, preferably daily.
 Exercise is a great way to blow off steam and take time for yourself.
 Make it a habit and your brain and body will love you for it.

 Knowledge is key

-Knowing your many options when entering perimenopause and menopause are so important.
-Is hormone replacement therapy bests for you, or are you more comfortable with natural alternatives
+Knowing your many options when entering perimenopause and menopause is so important.
+Is hormone replacement therapy bests for you, or are you more comfortable with natural alternatives?

 Learn to listen